Cover photo for FLEDGE whitepaper text

 Qualitative insights

 The tests are moving forward, although the increase would have been bigger had the tests gone as planned.
 Most of the problems we observe are related to the lack of prioritization by various market participants.
 This is surprising considering the timeline: FLEDGE is expected to be generally available in Chrome in approximately 6 months, and third-party cookies are supposed to be deprecated in 1.5 years.
+[Note: In April 2024, the deadline was further postponed until early 2025].

 Since our last publication, we have contacted over 80 publishers and publishing networks to set up a test FLEDGE integration.
 Surprisingly, this time around, the reception was less optimistic.
 A lot of companies claimed that they are too busy with business-as-usual, or that they are waiting for Google to provide a FLEDGE-based solution in GAM for them to run auctions.
 Some partners have also suggested waiting for a FLEDGE solution that could work outside of GAM.